Nicolas-mahe/ansible-windows/deck/labs/extra-labs/extra-lab-04.md

 5) Link it to AWX and try to schedule the snapshot playbook above to run every day at midnight.

-6) Setup notifications in AWX so it nodifies user by a mail when success or failure.
+6) Setup notifications in AWX so it notifies selected users by a mail when success or failure.